The Observability Monitor for Local Go Development

 Runtime Statistics

-Interactive charts provide clear insights into memory usage, CPU load, goroutine counts, and garbage collection.
-Quickly identify problems at a glance.
+Interactive charts provide insights into memory usage, goroutine counts, and garbage collection.
+Identify performance problems at a glance — no setup, configuration, or parsing required.

 Outrig Runtime Statistics

-Simple Integration
+Simple SDK Integration

 How Outrig Works